grammyjs/link-checker/README.md

 **TLDR;** Set the environment variable `GITHUB_TOKEN` if documents contains a lot of links to GitHub markup (README, for example) files.
 A fine-grained token with the default set of permissions will do.

 When you run the CLIs as mentioned you should get a gentle reminder about an environment variable: `GITHUB_TOKEN`.
-Here's why:
+Here’s why:
 There might be links like https://github.com/OWNER/REPO/tree/dir#anchor or https://github.com/OWNER/REPO/blob/file.rst#anchor in the documentation.
-These types of links are assumed to be pointing to a GitHub repository's directory README or a [supported markup](https://github.com/github/markup/blob/master/README.md#markups) file, because there is an anchor.
+These types of links are assumed to be pointing to a GitHub repository’s directory README or a [supported markup](https://github.com/github/markup/blob/master/README.md#markups) file, because there is an anchor.
 When normally fetched, their responses does not contain the actual content of that file, because the content is lazily loaded.
 So for checking if the anchor is present, we fetch the content using the GitHub Content REST API.
 And that is why we need a GitHub access token.
-If you only have a few such links, then you most likely don't need the token.
+If you only have a few such links, then you most likely don’t need the token.

 ## Checking JSDocs